 The 21st annual Finger Lakes Environmental Film Festival continues its artisanal celebration at the Ithaca College campus and downtown Cinemapolis movie theater from April 1 to 7.

-This year’s theme is ‘Disruptions’ and explores the stop-and-flow motions, which produce breaks and fissures; such disruptions may affect preconceived notions and perceptions about political, social and cultural issues from local, regional, national and even global contexts.
+This year’s theme titled ‘Disruptions’ and explores the stop-and-flow motions, which produce breaks and fissures; such disruptions may affect preconceived notions and perceptions about political, social and cultural issues from local, regional, national and even global contexts.

 “We are running 120 events with over 75 guests and speakers,” FLEFF Codirector and Professor of Screen Studies at the Roy H. Park School of Communications Patricia Zimmermann said.

-With Ithaca College as the event’s major sponsor with other contributions offered by the Park Foundation and Atkinson Center for a Sustainable Future, the ever-popular event seems slated to serve as yet another sold-out affair.
+With Ithaca College as the event’s major sponsor and other contributions offered by the Park Foundation and Atkinson Center for a Sustainable Future, the ever-popular event seems slated to serve as yet another sold-out affair.